cianx/sawtooth-core/docs/source/rest_api/error_codes.rst

    {
      "error": {
-       "code": 30,
+       "code": 1072,
-       "title": "Submitted Batches Invalid",
+       "title": "Record Not Found",
-       "message": "The submitted BatchList is invalid.
-It was poorly formed, or has an invalid signature."
+       "message": "There is no record with the id specified in global state."
      }
    }